-Alternatives to Second Chance Accounts
+Alternatives to Second Chance Banking

 Second chance checking accounts are a solid option for those who might not be able to open a traditional checking account because of their banking history.
 But they’re not the only alternative.
+Here are two options:

-Others who find themselves unbanked might try to simply pay their way through life using cash; after all, you can get a paycheck cashed at the nearest major grocery store or Walmart, though the check-cashing services generally come with a fee.
+• Cash.
+Others who find themselves unbanked might try to simply pay their way through life using cash.
+After all, you can get a paycheck cashed at the nearest major grocery store or Walmart.

+However, there are downsides: Check-cashing services generally come with a fee.
 Plus, many utility companies, landlords, and other bill collectors don’t accept cash as payment.
 And if your cash is lost or stolen, there’s no reliable way to get it back.
 It’s gone.

 This Digital Account Might Be an Answer

-SoFi offers a product that can be helpful to anyone with dollars to manage..
+SoFi offers a product that can be helpful to anyone with dollars to manage.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.